 Painting Laminate Countertops: 1 Year Later

 Ever wondered about painting laminate countertops?
 Is it possible?
 Should I try it?
 How will painted kitchen cabinets and countertops hold up over time?
-I’ve got all of the answers for you today with our experience painting laminate countertops and cabinets!
+I’ve got all of the answers for you today with our experience.

-I can’t believe it’s been a whole year since Corey and I painted the cabinets and laminate countertops in our kitchen.
-It made a world of difference in how the entire room looks, and I think it’s ridiculous that we waited so long to do it!
+I can’t believe it’s been a whole year since Corey and I painted our cabinets and laminate kitchen countertops.
+It made a world of difference in how the entire room looks, and I think it’s ridiculous that we waited so long to do this little makeover!

 A few months back I shared an update on how our vinyl flooring is doing after two years and it quickly rocketed to being one of the most viewed posts of all time on the blog.
 Holy cow!
 Since you guys clearly love updates on how things are working out in our home, I figured I would start sharing how we’re feeling about some of the decisions we made in the past…starting with the kitchen!